cryptocopycats/contracts/README.md

-# bitcat - Bit Catalog Browser
+# bitcat - Bit Catalog Kitty Browser

 browse your (digital) bit(s) collections -
 browse your (crypto) kitties and more